| |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 11 November 2024 | Monday | Election campaigning activities concluded at 24:00. | [27][28] |

 14 November 2024 | Thursday | Election day.
-Polls will be open from 07:00 to 16:00. | [3][24][25] |
+Polling commenced at 07:00 and concluded at 16:00. | [4][29] |

-21 November 2024 | Thursday | First meeting of the new 17th parliament for the formal election of the Speaker. | [3][7][8] |
+21 November 2024 | Thursday | First meeting of the 17th parliament at 10:00 SLST.
+Formal election of the Speaker.
+Swearing in of the elected members.
+Presentation of the goverment's policy statement by the President at 11:30. |

 The Parliament has 225 members elected for a five-year term.
-196 members are elected from 22 multi-seat constituencies through an open list proportional representation with a 5% electoral threshold; voters can rank up to three candidates on the party list they vote for.[26]
+196 members are elected from 22 multi-seat constituencies through an open list proportional representation system with a 5% electoral threshold; voters can rank up to three candidates on the party list they vote for.[30]
 The other 29 seats are elected from a national list, with list members appointed by party secretaries and seats allocated according to the island-wide proportional vote the party obtains.

 Every proclamation dissolving parliament must be published in the The Sri Lanka Gazette and must specify the nomination period and the date of the election.
 The first meeting of the new parliament must occur within three months of the previous parliament's dissolution.[31]